micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-But in order that you may know that the Son of Man has authority on earth to forgive sins _and_ [^e]remit the penalty, He then said to the paralyzed man, Get up!
+But in order that you may know that the Son of Man has authority on earth to forgive sins _and_ remit the penalty, He then said to the paralyzed man, Get up!
 Pick up your sleeping pad and go to your own house.